Introduction to curl

 curl -L –data "name=ryan" http://www.example.com/login

-There are few things to know about HTTP redirect methods.
+There are a few things to know about HTTP redirect methods.

-If we consider 301 and 302 redirections, both of them treats redirect requests as GET methods.
-That means, even you send a post request to original request, redirect request will be a GET one.
+If we consider 301 and 302 redirections, both of them treat redirect requests as GET methods.
+That means, even if you send a POST request to the original request, the redirect request will be a GET one.

 On the other hand, 307 and 308 will keep the original method for redirection.

-Curl follow these standards without any problem.
-But there are a lot of web services available on the internet who uses 301 and 302 redirects, yet want both the original and redirected request to be a post one.
+Curl follows these standards without any problem.
+But there are a lot of web services available on the internet that use 301 and 302 redirects, yet want both the original and redirected request to be a POST one.

 You can do it with curl using –post301 and –post302 options.